christianpaetz/lorain/README.md

 <h2> Hardware</h2>

 <p>There are multiple ways to acquire the hardware for the LoRain.
-The Aqua-Scope Webshop at shop.aqua-scope.com offers different options depending on your willingness to spent own effort:
+The Aqua-Scope Webshop at <a href="https://shop.aqua-scope.com">shop.aqua-scope.com</a> offers different options depending on your willingness to spent own effort in exchange for money:
 <ul>
 <li>Complete product tested and ready to use</li>
 <li>Kit with all needed components and need to solder some of the components and flash the firmware.